 In 2016, a new standard (1435mm) gauge electrified railway opened between Djibouti and Addis Ababa, replacing the old metre gauge route.
 The new line also serves the port of Doraleh, near Djibouti.
-It is operated on behalf of the respective governments by the Chinese contractors responsible for its construction.

 There is a long term proposal for a line from Weldiya / Hara Gebeya in Ethiopia to a new port at Tadjurah.